 The environmental factors that increase the vulnerability of developing ASD include: environmental toxins, premature birth, exposure to certain medications and alcohol.

-NHS notes “No conclusive evidence has been found linking pollution or maternal infections in pregnancy with an increased risk of ASD.”
+Nonetheless, NHS notes “No conclusive evidence has been found linking pollution or maternal infections in pregnancy with an increased risk of ASD.”

 Researchers believe neurological factors also play a role in a person developing ASD.
 This is whereby the connection between parts of brains (e.g. cerebral cortex) and the limbic system may have become knotted or as put by NHS, “over connected.”

-Children can develop the condition of autism as early as eighteen months.
-As noted by HelpGuide, "The younger your child, the greater the impact of treatment on symptoms of autism.
+Children can develop autism as early as eighteen months.
+As noted by Help Guide, “The younger your child, the greater the impact of treatment on symptoms of autism.
 But no matter your child’s age, don’t lose hope.
 Treatment can reduce the disorder’s effects and help your child learn, grow, and thrive.”

-- She imitates what others say or hear from television, for example, "Bring me soda to drink.”
-She might repeat the words, “Soda to drink.”
+- She imitates what others say or what she hears from television or radio, for example, she might hear, “Bring me a soda to drink.”
+She will repeat the last words, “Soda to drink.”